Wal-Mart says last two employees in pork scandal released

-HONG KONG (Reuters) - Authorities in Chongqing in southwest China have released the last two employees of Wal-Mart Stores Inc (WMT.N) who were detained over a pork mislabeling scandal that shut more than a dozen stores in the country last October.
+HONG KONG, May 2 (Reuters) - Authorities in Chongqing in southwest China have released the last two employees of Wal-Mart Stores Inc who were detained over a pork mislabelling scandal that shut more than a dozen stores in the country last October.

 “All of our detained associates have been released,” said Anthony Rose, a Wal-Mart spokesman in Hong Kong.